A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Methodology

-In this section, we present the detail of the proposed Federated Random Data Normalization (FedRDN) method.
-Different from the previous FL works, FedRDN focuses on mitigating the distribution discrepancy at the data augmentation stage, thereby it can be easily plugged into various FL works to improve their performance.
-The goal of the FedRDN is to let each client learn as many distributions as possible instead of self-biased distribution, which is beneficial to feature generalization.
-To achieve this, it performs implicit data augmentation by manipulating multiple-clients channel-wise data statistics during training at each client.
+In this section, we present the details of the proposed \textbf{F}ederated \textbf{R}andom \textbf{D}ata \textbf{N}ormalization (FedRDN) method.
+Different from previous FL methods, FedRDN focuses on mitigating the distribution discrepancy through the input-level data augmentation during the data processing stage.
+The goal of FedRDN is to let each client learn as many distributions as possible instead of self-biased distribution, which is beneficial to feature generalization.
+To achieve this, it performs explicit data augmentation by manipulating multiple-clients channel-wise data statistics during training at each client.
 We will introduce the detail of our method in the following.

-\textbf{Data Distribution Statistic} \quad We hypothesize that the images of each client are sampled from a multivariate Gaussian distribution, \textit{i.e.}, $x^k \sim \mathcal{N}(\mu^k, (\sigma^k)^2)$, where $\mu^k$ and $\sigma^k$ are mean and standard deviation, respectively.
-These statistics can measure the data distribution information of each client.
-To estimate such underlying distribution information of each client, we compute the channel-wise statistics within each local dataset in client-side before the start of training:
+{\textbf{Data Distribution Statistic.}} The approximate distribution of the data can be estimated using statistical methods.
+Therefore, we can obtain an approximate distribution by computing the statistics of the local dataset, \textit{i.e.}, $P_k \sim \mathcal{N}(\mu^k, (\sigma^k)^2)$, where $\mu^k$ and $\sigma^k$ are mean and standard deviation, respectively.
+Specifically, to estimate such underlying distribution information of each client, we compute the channel-wise statistics within each local dataset in client-side before the start of training:

 where $\mu^k_{i}$ and $\sigma^k_{i}$ are sample-level channel-wise statistics, and they can be computed as:

 where $x_{i}^{k,(h,w)}$ represents the image pixel at spatial location $(h, w)$.
 Following this, all data distribution statistics will be sent to the server and aggregated by the server.
 The aggregated statistics $\{(\mu^k, \sigma^{k})\}_{k=1}^{K}$ are shared among clients.